u-t-autonomous/PX4_ROS_packages/README.md

 cp -r PX4_ROS_packages/* src/
 catkin_make
 source devel/setup.sh
-# You may want to delete or not the cloned code
+# You may want to delete or not this file
 rm -rf PX4_ROS_packages
 ```
 # offboard_control package
 This sub package handles the low level interaction between the offboard computer and PX4 on the quad.
 Basically you can send using this package velocity, position , attitude setpoint to the quad.
-You can also request takeoff, land , switching between mode request etc...
+You can also request do, land , switching between mode request etc...

 # Reactive controller test